Resources – Playing

 (I honestly don’t know enough about Linux to recommend a disc image program for any distros.
 Please help if you know anything!)

-Floppy disks are far less finicky.
-Their contents can usually be directly copied through your normal file browser, so you will rarely see image files of them.
+Windows floppy disks can usually be directly copied through your normal file browser, so you will see image files of them less frequently.
+However, floppy disk images more common for other platforms that use different file system like Macintosh, Apple II, or Amiga.
 If you are attempting to read a non-PC-formatted floppy disk on Windows, try using Gemulator Explorer.
 Gemulator Explorer also allows you to create image files of disks, but for more serious preservation, defer to Archive Team’s very detailed instructions on creating archival copies, recovering data, and understanding copy protection.
 I recommend using RawRead/RawWrite.